Academic Advising

 General Education Planning

 While your major course of study provides deep learning and leads to expertise in a particular discipline, General Education (GE) is what creates a common intellectual experience for students in all majors, connecting knowledge across multiple academic fields, fostering an appreciation of the natural world and diverse expressions of human imagination, and developing the skills needed to build more just societies.
-Distinctively, the Chico State GE program offers students not only an integrated learning experience but also the opportunity to earn an interdisciplinary minor in 1 of 10 subjects.
+Distinctively, the Chico State GE program offers students not only an integrated learning experience but also the opportunity to earn an interdisciplinary minor in one of 10 subjects.

 Courses that satisfy General Education can vary based on your catalog year.
 Academic advisors can help with GE planning and course selection.

-Mathematics/Quantitative Reasoning and Written Communication Requirements
+Mathematical Concepts/Quantitative Reasoning and Writing Requirements

-The California Promise
+Associate Degree for Transfer & The California Promise Programs

-Students who commit to enter the 4-year or 2-year pledge will be given a priority registration appointment for each state-supported enrollment period and will be provided with routine and thorough academic advisement.
-To remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan, and complete 30 units each academic year, including summer.
-Interested Chico State students should visit the California Promise Program page.
+The California Promise Program enables a specific number of CSUs to establish pledge programs for entering first-time students who are both interested and able to complete baccalaureate degrees in four years.
+Students who commit to enter either the four-year or two-year pledge are given a priority registration appointment for each state-supported enrollment period and provided with routine and thorough academic advisement.
+To remain in the program, students must meet with their advisors as prescribed, develop an enrollment plan, and complete 30 semester units or the quarter equivalent within each academic year, including summer.
+Participating CSUs may stipulate other requirements as well.
+Interested students entering Chico State should visit the California Promise Program website.

 Withdrawing from the University